 This shifting and loss of arch space can be prevented by placing a space maintainer to allow room for the permanent tooth to erupt.
 Arlington Smile Center normally makes the space maintainer for each patient at the same appointment when the tooth is extracted.
 This is a great benefit because it allows parents and child to not have to return for a later appointment to cement the space maintainer.

-Space maintainers are used until the permanent teeth begin to break through the gums.
-While wearing a space maintainer, it is important to avoid chewing gum, sticky candies, and hard foods like Cornnuts or ice.
-Following up with periodic checks of the space maintainer here in our office will make sure it's still functioning properly and keeping all the teeth in their proper position.
+The space maintainer remains until the permanent tooth begins to break through the gums.
+While wearing a space maintainer, it is important to avoid chewing gum, sticky candies, and hard foods like Corn Nuts or ice.
+Following up with periodic checks of the space maintainer here in our office will make sure it’s still functioning properly and keeping all the teeth in their proper positions.